Whether you’re in the ‘do it all at the last minute’ camp or the ‘take action now to avoid panic later’ faction. GDPR is coming.

-If a former customer wanted their data removed you would need not only to remove them from your onsite and cloud systems, but also have to invest time and effort in reviewing all your physical backups to delete their information from that too.
-If data is stored in a medium that cannot be edited, removing one person’s data can mean destroying everything on that storage medium – not ideal.
+For example, a former customer wanted their data removed you would need not only to remove them from your onsite and cloud systems, but also have to invest time and effort in reviewing all your physical backups to delete their information from that too.
+Additionally, if data is stored in a medium that cannot be edited, removing one person’s data can mean destroying everything on that storage medium – not ideal.

-This means that your first step to compliance is to ensure that all your data records are stored on digital media that can be edited.
+This means that your first step to compliance is to ensure that all your data records are stored on digital media and can be edited.

 Where do you start?